History Of Dining Tables

-It has been said that modern design owes much of its glory to the items that preceded it, and furniture is no exception.
-The history of dining tables stems all the way back to the early Greeks and Romans, who were notable for their love of banqueting and feasts.
-With this in mind, it is not surprising that these two world empires provided the cataylst for the creative process of explorative furniture design.
+It has often been said that modern design owes much of its success to the trends that preceded it, and furniture is no exception.
+The history of the dining table goes all the way back to the early Greeks and Romans, civilisations famous for their love of banqueting.
+With this in mind, it’s not surprising that these two world empires provided the catalyst for the creative process of explorative furniture design.

-The word 'table' is derived from a Latin word: 'tabula'.
-However, the earliest tables were used by the Ancient Egyptians, albeit in a purely practical sense.
-The birth of recreational tables coincided with the emergence of European empires, who placed a great emphasis on lavish living and opulent dining.
-Early tables were often crafted from marble and our Genoa Table elegantly evokes the influence of these, remaining timeless all the while.
+Whilst the word 'table' is derived from the Latin word 'tabula', the earliest models were used by the Ancient Egyptians, albeit in a purely practical sense.
+The birth of more recreational designs coincided with the emergence of European empires, who placed a great emphasis on lavish living and opulent dining.
+These were often crafted from marble, as seen in the Genoa, elegantly evoking this timeless influence.

-As time passed, the Romans introduced the circular table to Italy, inspiring an invention that continues to endure as a popular alternative to rectangular dining tables.
-Spherical round dining tables allow each seated member of the party to have equal views of other diners, without the need for an obligatory host or head of the table.
-This produces a much more relaxed, egalitarian atmosphere that is more in keeping with contemporary dining habits.
-Our round tables represent a stylish throwback to the middle ages, when revelry was the order of the day.
+As time passed, the Romans introduced the circular model to Italy, an invention that continues to endure as a popular alternative to conventional rectangular dining tables.
+Circular designs allow each seated member of the party to have equal view of other diners, without the need for an obligatory host or head of the table.
+This undoubtedly produces a more informal, relaxed, and egalitarian atmosphere that is more in keeping with contemporary dining habits.
+Our round dining tables represent a stylish throwback to the middle ages, when revelry and feasting was the order of the day.

-When looking at the designs of dining tables in our own age, it cannot be denied that we have come a long way from the Greek and Roman days.
-Indeed, nowadays we are bombarded with an exciting array of varied styles, sizes and materials to adorn our dining rooms and cater to a range of individual tastes, needs and requirements.
+When looking at the designs of modern day dining tables it cannot be denied that we’ve come a long way from ancient civilisation, as well as the ornately decorative designs of the much more recent Victorian era.
+With state-of-the-art materials and the latest technological processes, we’re now bombarded with an exciting array of styles, sizes and materials to adorn our dining furniture, catering to a broad spectrum of individual tastes and requirements.

-Even now, dining room tables continue to evolve, yet one thing remains consistent.
-Over the years these sensational structures have retained all of their central allure, and will surely continue to do so.
-Stylishly re-enforcing family values while emphasising the importance of communication and companionship, they beautifully encapsulate the essence of good living, and that is one thing that will never change.
+Even now, as designs continue to evolve, one thing remains consistent.
+Over the years these timeless structures have retained their central allure and community focus, and will no doubt continue to do so.
+Stylishly re-enforcing family values all the while emphasising the importance of communication and companionship, they beautifully encapsulate the essence of good living - and that is one thing that will never change.